 Backpfeife is a slap across the cheek, and gesicht is face.
 Put them together and you get “a face that invites a slap.”

 Remember the recorder from your childhood music class?
 It has seven holes and blows hot air, just like a “recorder face,” or blockflötengesicht.
 (It refers to a person’s two eyes, two ears, two nostrils, and mouth.)
-Basically, it means an idiot, or someone given to meaningless talk.
+Basically, it means a stupid person, or someone given to meaningless talk.

 There are a few sock-oriented taunts in German.
 A socken-in-sandalen-träger, or “socks-in-sandals wearer,” is kind of a wimp.
 So is a sockenschläfer (someone who sleeps in socks) and a sockenfalter (a man who folds his socks).